Skip to main content

 WO-PL-03Chasing repair before plasterrmtas certified35only with written approvalextra item

 For labour-only work, clearly state which materials are free issue.
 For item-rate work, define whether rates include labour, tools, tackles, consumables, wastage, scaffolding, lead, lift, curing, taxes, and overheads.
+For shuttering and structure packages, sanity-check quoted rates against the current market bands in our shuttering and formwork guide before locking them into the order.

-Measurement and RA bill rules
+Measurement and RA bill rules#

 A work order is only useful if the billing rule is clear.
 The billing section should say: